The Chalk Garden (film): Production

 Don Hartman acquired the story for Paramount Pictures and took it over when he left Paramount in 1956 to become an independent producer.
 Shortly before Hartman died in 1958, Paramount halted pre-production.
 In 1960, producer Ross Hunter said that he had the rights to the play, having "forced the studio to buy it."
 He worked with a writer to make the script "more commercial."

 The film was announced in May 1962 and Joanne Woodward was slated to star with Sandra Dee.
 Hunter wanted Ingrid Bergman for the film and had originally sought Gladys Cooper for the role of Mrs. St. Maugham in place of Edith Evans.
+Sandra Dee pulled out of the film when she fell pregnant and was replaced by Hayley Mills.
+Neame says "Except for my disappointment with the clean, white, sterile decor, the shooting period itself was most enjoyable."
+He left the film after handing in his cut, and was unhappy at the use of music, which he thought was overused.
+However he said "In all honesty, even if I’d remained on the picture, I very much doubt anything could be achieved other than what Ross wanted.
+He was Universal’s most successful producer and the studio would naturally back his decisions— he was where the money was."

 Reception

 Critical reception

 In a contemporary review for The New York Times, critic Bosley Crowther wrote: "A great deal of scrupulous cultivation and orderly shaping of the plot have been done ...
 Ronald Neame, who has directed the picture, and John Michael Hayes, who has written the script, present us with a cozy, compact drama that follows a comfortable, sentimental line. ...
 There are moments, however, when the sharpness of Miss Bagnold's oblique slant on life cuts through, usually in glints of hidden mischief or in lines of slashing paradox and wit.
 When these come, the film sparkles briefly beyond the brightness of its Technicolored hues."